MacKentoch/easyFormGenerator/README.md

 #Easy form generator

->Generate advanced unique boostrap forms without typing a single line of code!
+>Generate advanced and unique boostrap forms without typing a single line of code!

 ##What is it?